skyySea1/driverchart-frontend/vue/README.md

 # How to run

-1. npm install
+1. pnpm install
-2. npm run dev
+2. pnpm run dev

 ## Project Architecture